Search Results :

 miniorange img Register the Identity Experience Framework application

-• Select Add a scope, then select Save and continue to accept the default application ID URI.
+• Click on Add a scope, then click Save and continue button to accept the default application ID URI.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - Expose an api